-U.S. Environmental Protection Agency and by the California Air Resources Board (also known as CARB).
+U.S. Environmental Protection Agency.
 For warranty information, refer to the last pages of this manual.

 WARNING SYMBOLS AND DEFINITIONS This is the safety alert symbol.
 It is used to alert you to potential personal injury hazards.
 Obey all safety messages that follow this symbol to avoid possible injury or death.
-Indicates a hazardous situation which, if not avoided, will result in death or serious injury.
+A DANGER Indicates a hazardous situation which, if not avoided, will result in death or serious injury.
 Indicates a hazardous situation which, if not avoided, could result in death or serious injury.
-ACAUTION Indicates a hazardous situation which, if not avoided, could result in minor or moderate injury.
+Indicates a hazardous situation which, if not avoided, could result in minor or moderate injury.
 NOTICE CAUTION Addresses practices not related to personal injury.